Enhancing System-Level Safety in Mixed-Autonomy Platoon via Safe Reinforcement Learning: Simulation Results

 The training hyperparameters are as follows.
-The learning rates for the actor and critic are both set at $3e-4$ and we employ a linear decay schedule for the learning rate to facilitate training.
+The learning rates for the actor and critic networks are both set at 0.0003 and we employ a linear decay schedule for the learning rate to facilitate training.
 As such, the performance of the algorithms is not sensitive to the initial learning rate and we choose the ones that can make the training process converge rapidly.
-The batch size is $2048$, the advantage function parameter is $0.95$, the PPO clip parameter is set to $0.2$, and the number of PPO epochs is set to $10$.
+The batch size is $2048$, the decay factor of the advantage function is $0.95$, the PPO clip parameter is set to $0.2$, and the number of experience utilizing is set to $10$.
 The training episodes are $500$.
-For CBF parameters, time headway $\tau$ and the parameter for CBFs constraint $\left[k_0,k_1,k_2,k_f\right]$ are set to $0.3$s and $\left[1,1,1,10\right]$, respectively.
+For the CBF parameters, the minimum time headway $\tau$ is set to $0.3$s and the initial values for the trainable parameters $\left\{k_0,k_1,k_2,k_f\right\}$ are $\left\{1,1,1,10\right\}$.

-Under the specified training scenarios and parameter settings, the training rewards per episode for PPO and safety-informed PPO are depicted in Figure~\ref{fig:training}.
+Under the specified training scenarios and parameter settings, the training rewards per episode for PPO without safety guarantee (i.e., without safety layer) and safe-RL with SI (i.e., with safety layer) are depicted in Fig.~\ref{fig:training}.
 Both algorithms converge after a sufficient number of training episodes, indicating that the designed reward function is suitable for mixed-autonomy platoon environments.
-Notably, the algorithms with ``safety-informed'' settings converge faster.
+Notably, the algorithms with a safety layer converge faster.
 This is expected as the safety layer reduces the range of feasible parameters and thus can accelerate training, especially in scenarios with large parameter space.

+For the learning-based driver behavior identification module as in Eq. \eqref{eq: learning-based system identification}, we train the parameters $\eta_{\xi,i}$ for the computation graph and $\zeta_{\psi,i}$ for the neural network-based bias estimator.
+The learning rate is set to 0.0001.
+To illustrate the benefits of our proposed learning-based driver behavior identification method, we conduct a comparison with recursive least squares (RLS) in terms of the estimation accuracy of vehicle $4$.
+The mean square error is 0.0019 for the proposed method and 0.0024 for RLS.
+The comparison results are given in Fig. \ref{fig: SI comparison}, which shows that our proposed method yields better accuracy for acceleration rate prediction compared with RLS.